-Known as the motherland of many well established marwari business families, Nawalgarh is one of the largest and busiest town in Shekhawati region.
-Nawalgarh is also famous for its havelis, temples, palaces and Nawalgarh Fort.
+Known as the motherland of many well established Marwari business families, Nawalgarh is one of the largest and busiest towns in Shekhawati region.
+Nawalgarh is also famous for its Havelis, temples, palaces and Nawalgarh Fort.
 Founded by Thakur Nawal Singh Ji Bahadur (Shekhawat) in 1737 AD, Nawalgarh is located in the midway between Jhunjhunu and Sikar.

 Other attractions in Nawalgarh are Sheesh mahal, Aath haveli, Morarka haveli, Saraogi haveli and Sheksaria haveli.